gperdrizet/stegosaurus/docs/whitepaper.md

 ## 1. Overview

-Stegosaurus hides an arbitrary binary message inside naturally-generated text by exploiting the probability distributions produced by a large language model (LLM).
+Stegosaurus hides an arbitrary user-supplied message inside generated cover text by exploiting the probability distributions produced by a large language model (LLM).
 At each step of text generation, the model's next-token distribution is partitioned into equal-probability bins.
 A chunk of the secret message selects which bin to sample from, and the highest-probability token in that bin is appended to the cover text.
 A recipient with the same model can reverse the process deterministically - no shared key or out-of-band metadata is required.

 The approach is a discrete variant of the arithmetic-coding scheme introduced by Ziegler et al. (2019) in *Neural Linguistic Steganography*, simplified to greedy (argmax) sampling within each bin.